1. How long will my child need to stay here?

 13. How are beds assigned?

-Beds are assigned based on the age, gender, and diagnosis of each individual.
+Beds are assigned based on the age, gender, and diagnosis of each patient.
 Every attempt is made to place children in the most appropriate location based on this information.
-There may be occasions when you and your child will need to change rooms during your stay in order to accommodate all patient and family needs; however, we try to minimize this disruption.
+There may be occasions when you and your child will need to change rooms during your stay to accommodate all patient and family needs.
+However, we try to minimize this disruption.

 14. Can I take my child off the unit?

-With a few medical exceptions, you are encouraged to enjoy time off of the 12th floor when therapy sessions have ended for the day.
+With a few medical exceptions, you are encouraged to enjoy time off from the 12th floor when therapy sessions have ended for the day.
 Please notify your nurse of your wish to leave this unit.
-Before a patient leaves the floor, a nurse or other member of the team must provide a “ticket to ride”.
-The ticket to ride is a simple document which provides basic information if the child needs assistance while away from 12th floor nurses.
+Before a patient leaves the floor, a nurse or other member of the team must provide a “hall pass”.
+The hall pass is a simple document that provides basic information if the child needs assistance while away from 12th floor nurses.
 You and your child might want to visit one of our rooftop gardens (7th and 8th floors), the Center for Families (3rd floor), the cafeteria (lower level), or the gift shop (1st floor).
 Please remember to check back in with your child's nurse when you return to the room.

 15. What type of clothing can be brought in?